Police report 2nd death from tornado in northern Michigan

 He said there’s “probably 95% destruction in there.”

+More than 40 people were injured.
+Carroll said at least one person was not accounted for by Saturday morning, though that person didn’t live in the mobile home park.

-Gov. Gretchen Whitmer declared a state of emergency for the county, making further state resources available.
+Gov. Gretchen Whitmer declared a state of emergency, making further state resources available.
+Electricity was out for thousands of people in the area, and some roads still were clogged with downed poles and other wreckage.

 Gaylord Police Chief Frank Claeys said the immediate moments after the tornado were tough for first responders.